MbetterLife-dsp/Development-of-binaural-renderer-for-a-wide-range-of-3D-Audio-applications-in-real-time/README.md

     * The human auditory system then recognizes the spatial characteristics of the reproduction space via this time-frequency varying spectrum.
     * Thus, to achieve high  ﬁdelity of 3D sound, the direct sound and early-reﬂections should be accurately reproduced.
     * Late reverberation
+      * FDIC (Frequency-dependent interaural coherence) : FDIC is important acoustic attribute of spatial aspects of auditory perception.

         ![image](https://user-images.githubusercontent.com/86009768/135296512-36c12694-3bc9-4cdb-8b67-d3b92a3ed814.png)

          (image from [Paper : Scalable Multiband Binaural Renderer for MPEG-H 3D Audio][research])